-As the holiday gift-giving season approaches, we often are filled with a sense of dread: How will we ever find the perfect gift for everyone on our list, the time to finish our shopping and the money to pay for all the stuff we need to buy?
+As the holiday gift-giving season approaches, we often are filled with a sense of dread: How will we ever find the perfect gift for everyone on our list, have the time to finish our shopping and come up with the money to pay for all the stuff we need to buy?

 Some Americans are saving money and sanity by changing their gift-giving traditions and, in some cases, taking the surprising step of eliminating gift-giving entirely.

 “I just gave up altogether,” says Sandy Smith, a human resources professional in New York City who blogs at Yes, I Am Cheap.
 Several years ago, after realizing she had blown a substantial bonus on gifts people had long forgotten, she told her parents, brother and sister that she was no longer going to buy Christmas gifts for them, and she didn’t want them to buy her anything, either.

 Instead, she would take the family out to dinner at her expense.
 Her brother has since joined her in financing the outing, which the family looks forward to every year.

 “We’ve enjoyed going out and hanging out and enjoying different cultures and cuisines,” she says.
 The first year she took the family to an authentic Chinese restaurant in New York City’s Chinatown.
 “It was such an exotic experience for my parents, and they loved it,” she says.
 “We’ve been introducing them to different foods all over the city.
 They’ve had a good time traveling the world through food.”
 (See our article on Thoughtful holiday gifts on a budget for more ideas like this.)

 Holiday traditions are important to many people, but you may find that your relatives are happy to stop exchanging Christmas gifts, especially as the family grows.

 When I was growing up, each of the six siblings in my family bought each other and our parents a Christmas gift.
 Because five of us had birthdays in December or early January, we also bought five birthday gifts.